aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 # Configuring TLS with File Provided TLS Certificates

-In this walkthrough we'll enable TLS encryption between two services in App Mesh using X.509 certificates packaged with your envoy application.
+In this walkthrough we'll enable TLS encryption between two services in App Mesh using X.509 certificates packaged with your Envoy container.
 This walkthrough will be a simplified version of the [Color App Example](https://github.com/aws/aws-app-mesh-examples/tree/master/examples/apps/colorapp).

 ## Introduction

 In App Mesh, traffic encryption works between Virtual Nodes, and thus between Envoys in your service mesh.
 This means your application code is not responsible for negotiating a TLS-encrypted session, instead allowing the local proxy to negotiate and terminate TLS on your application's behalf.

-App Mesh allows you to provide the TLS Certificate to envoy in a couple different ways
+App Mesh allows you to provide the TLS Certificate to Envoy in a couple different ways

-1. through a Secret Discovery Service call to App Mesh to get ACM provided certificates
+1. Through a Secret Discovery Service (SDS) call to App Mesh to get ACM provided certificates
 1. Through a secret discovery request to your own SDS
-1. Through a file path accessible to your envoy
+1. Through a file path accessible to your Envoy

 In this guide, we will be configuring Envoy to use the file based strategy.